gajus/palantir/README.md

 <a name="palantir-recipes-refreshing-a-test-suit"></a>
 ### Refreshing a test suit

-In some cases, it might be desired that the test suite itself informs the monitor about new tests, e.g. the example in the [dynamically generating a test suite](dynamically-generating-a-test-suite) recipe retrieves information from an external datasource that may change over time.
-In this case, a test suite factory can inform the `monitor` program that it should recreate the test, e.g.
+It might be desired that the test suite itself informs the monitor about new tests, e.g. the example in the [asynchronously creating a test suite](#asynchronously-creating-a-test-suite) recipe retrieves information from an external datasource that may change over time.
+In this case, a test suite factory can inform the `monitor` program that it should recreate the test suite, e.g.

 ```js
 const createTestSuite: TestSuiteFactoryType = async (refreshTestSuite) => {